mamba-org/mamba/docs/source/usage/specs.rst

 UnresolvedChannel
 -----------------

-A :cpp:type:`UnresolvedChannel <mamba::specs::UnresolvedChannel>` is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
+A |UnresolvedChannel| is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
 Since channels rely heavily on configuration options, this type can be used as a placeholder for a channel that has not been fully "resolved" to a specific location.
 It does minimal parsing and can detect the type of ressource (an unresolved name, a URL, a file)